What is print on demand?

-Please note: our free samples and introductory discounts are subject to a fair use policy.
-Free sample pack is limited to one per customer.
+Please note: our sample pack and introductory discounts are subject to a fair use policy.
+Sample pack is limited to one per customer.
 Introductory discount is valid for first sample orders only and limited to one product type per order.
 Customs charges may apply.

 Prints are listed in cm and inches - what will be the size of my print?

 We produce prints in both metric (centimetres) and imperial (inches) sizes.
 The sizing system being used depends on the product type and the country in which your order is being produced.

 The table below should be used as a guide: